lastsky/DDPS-documentation/README.md

 under the License is distributed on an "AS IS" BASIS, WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
 See the License for the specific language governing permissions and limitations under the License.

-TODO:

-  - clean up files in doc etc.
-  - rewrite most of it,
-  - remove what is no longer needed